-Join Chris Nodder for an in-depth discussion in this video People's online behavior, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video People's online behavior, part of UX for Small Business Websites.

 - Think about how people browse the web when they're looking for a product or service.
 They're looking for information that helps them compare their options and make a decision.
 What products will fit their needs?
 What price will they have to pay?
 What size, color, weight, or other dimiensions does the item have?
 How is it used?
 What accessories does it have?
 Can they trust this company to sell it to them?
 How will they get their questions answered?
 What kind of guarantee is there?
 This list of questions is made up of product and company attributes.